ThomasLaloux/AI-powered-automated-workflow/README.md

 This multi-agentic project has a commercial purpose.
 Hence, the exact context and implementation won't be disclosed.

-Technically, the nature of this project and its constraints led to the following architectural decisions:
+Technically, the business context and related constraints led to the following architectural decisions:
 - a balance between tools used: n8n for the orchestration layer, python (through http nodes) for the multi-agents layer through an iterative secondary workflow
 - four agents types: planner, writer, validator, assembler; RAG has been foreseen to extract key information from historical data stored on local drive
 - since agents have been included in the process, two 'human in the loop' nodes have been foreseen for control and risk management, with feedback forms and iterative corrective loops